By Tasha Ratti

 Disordered thoughts thrive in isolation.
 Unhealthy thought patterns feel remarkably more exaggerated, magnified, as well as more frequent, the more time you spend alone.
 They also thrive on loss of control.
 Despite maintaining a deliberate mindset of peace and patience as we watch this unfold, feelings of uncertainty are unescapable.
 No matter how positive we remain, there’s a sense of unpredictability intrinsically intertwined into any ever-changing and unprecedented situation.
 Intrusive and disordered thoughts, for me, also manifest quite gradually.
 They are so subtle it’s often difficult to recognise and counteract them.

 For others, visible body changes may be triggering.
-Weight fluctuation (an entirely normal and inevitable response to our lives being a little bit different right now) can powerfully reinforce unhealthy behaviours surrounding food.
+Weight fluctuation (an entirely normal and inevitable reaction to our routines dramatically changing) can powerfully reinforce unhealthy behaviours surrounding food.
 People may feel concerned that isolation will result in their eating patterns and behaviours becoming analysed more critically by the people they live with.
 Others may feel overly worried about the limitations on exercising.
 What are the effects of households stockpiling?
 How about the impacts of supermarkets being understocked?

 In addition to these factors are the pressures online – pressures which, since we are most likely spending more time on screens in quarantine, we are being exposed to more than normal.
 As someone who’s really mindful about the content I consume on social media, I’ve noticed an overwhelming increase in the volume of posts about quarantine diets, at-home-bootcamps, jokes about weight gain and quarantine snacking, and even fat phobic content.
 In a world consumed by appearance and image, I’m not in any way surprised about the narrative currently circulating social media.
 However, how wonderful would it be if as an online community we were slightly more mindful and considerate about the negative effects this type of content can have on individuals?
 I think it’s so important to advocate and promote the decision to use this time to make positive and productive changes - exercising and eating well are both so important.
 However, I believe we need to find a balance - one between encouraging these positive things, whilst adopting an attitude of body acceptance.
 The mindset that it’s okay to gain weight whilst at home and that it’s okay for our bodies to change because our routine has need to be given more attention.